WildlifeConservationSocietyCI/WelikiaDisturbance/disturbance_model_notes/disturbance_model_notes.md

 Elevation: is in feet or meters above sea level.
 NOTE: these units (feet or meters) do not have to be the same as the landscape elevation theme (integer).

-(The wtr files formated for FARSITE are copied over from the Mannahatta project, I am not aware of any documentation describing the reformatting process or of the original NOAA data (This data is online at the [NOAA website](http://www.weather.gov/okx/CentralParkHistorical), but I was only able to find a portal to access daily records for past 2 months, and did not see a way to download many daily records at once.
+(The wtr files formatted for FARSITE are copied over from the Mannahatta project, I am not aware of any documentation describing the reformatting process or of the original weather data (This data is online at the [National Weather Service Central Park, NY Historical Data](http://www.weather.gov/okx/CentralParkHistorical), but I was only able to find a portal to access daily records for past 2 months, and did not see a way to download many daily records at once.
 It worth checking to make sure this field has been properly converted and the measurement system header is correct (ENGLISH/METRIC)).

 *Duration*